 You can learn more about these and other legal services through a strategy session today.
 The cost of this session would go toward the cost of your case.

 For a free legal consultation with a family-based immigration lawyer serving Phoenix, call (623) 742-5400

 The Process for a Family-Based Immigration Visa Petition

 United States citizens and permanent legal resident petitioners living in the U.S. can file a Petition for Alien Relative (Form I-130) with the United States Citizenship and Immigration Services (USCIS).
 This petition can be submitted electronically or through the U.S. Postal Service.

 New Frontier Immigration Law can help individuals file their petitions and guide them through the process.

 Filing Petitions Inside the U.S.

-U.S. citizens and permanent legal resident sponsors living in the U.S. must file Form I-130 with the USCIS Chicago Lockbox facility, as instructed by this website.
-Also, U.S. employers must file Form I-140 (Petition for Alien Worker) while following instructions on the USCIS website.
+U.S. citizens and permanent legal resident sponsors living in the U.S. must file Form I-130 with the appropriate USCIS Lockbox facility, as instructed by their website.
+Alternatively, you could submit your paperwork online by creating a USCIS online account.

 Filing Petitions Outside the U.S.

 Although most immigrant Green Card petitions are filed in the U.S., filing certain petitions outside the country is possible.
 Petitioners living outside the U.S. can file Form I-130 online or by mail to one of the Texas addresses provided on this page.